Featured image for 18 LLMs Tackle Shopify: Unexpected Results

 • Refined Prompts: Task instructions were clarified to address misunderstandings or overlooked details, like camelCase conventions in GraphQL.

-• Testing and Integration: Each revised output was tested and committed (e.g., out-2, out-3).
-Iterations continued until a correct solution was achieved or progress stalled for two consecutive attempts.
+• Testing and Integration: Each revised output was tested and committed as out-2, out-3, etc. Iterations continued until a correct solution was achieved or progress stalled for two consecutive attempts.

 Evaluation Criteria